bjornbytes/lovr-docs/guides/Compiling.md

 First, make sure the Java JDK is installed (version 8 is known to work).

 Then, the Android SDK and NDK need to be installed.
-The SDK version to install depends on the devices being targeted:

-- Version 26: Oculus Quest, Oculus Quest 2.
-- Version 27: Pico Neo 2.
+SDK version 26 should be installed.

 The Android command line tools can be found on the Android website or installed using a package manager.
 The command line tools contain a tool named `sdkmanager` that can be used to install